HShaw215/All_Mixed_Up/README.md

 ## About

 Currently All Mixed Up is a personal project, so the database is composed of preselected songs.
-Login functionality to store individual users with their own song database is under development and will we implemented soon.
+Login functionality to store individual users with their own song database is under development and will be implemented soon.

 ## Installation

 Intallation Requires only a few steps:

-1. Clone the current version of the repository to your local machine
+1. Clone the repository to your local machine
 2. Install dependencies by running 'npm install'
 3. Start the application by running 'npm run dev'
 4. Enjoy!